BIGJRA/BIGJRA.github.io/rejuv.md

 HQuest 23: Generator Problems (Need to have freed Dufaux)

 -   Start at the power plant on the north side and talk to Gabriel.
-Head inside to see what’s happened.
+Head inside to see what's happened.

 -   Carefully sneak to the left and into the generator room.
 Save and use F12 if you get spotted to reduce the backtracking.